-To avoid this, I decided to create a graph that explains what is causing your load time to be slow.
+To avoid this, I decided to create a graph that explains what’s slowing your load time.
 All you have to do is look at the graph to see what you need to work on.

 If you want something even simpler, just click on the “web performance” tab, and it will give you a letter grade for each element that makes up the speed test.

 If you want something more descriptive and technical, just click on the “full report” tab.
 It will show you the code slowing down the load time of your site.

 Similarly to the SEO section, you will also be given recommendations on improving your site’s speed.
 They will be broken down by high, medium and low priority.
 If you aren’t technical, don’t worry.
 I even link to explanations for each recommendation and provide details on how you can fix that specific problem.

 If you still find yourself needing help with improving your website speed, you can click on the “get help” link and post your questions on the forum.
 I’ll gladly answer your questions to try to help speed up your site so you can rank higher.

 My hopes are you like the Quick Sprout Website Analyzer.
 It’s free, so make sure you enter in your URL and start working on improving your site.
 If you want to see how you stack up against your competitors, enter in their URLs as well.
 You will see their scores versus yours.

 If you see any issues with the website analyzer or you would like to make feature requests, just leave a comment below.
 I will do my best to accommodate all of your suggestions.

 If you like the Website Analyzer, do me a favor and share it with your friends.
 The more popular it gets, the more I will invest into building it further.